 The Planck scale, if compared to the atom, is like the atom compared to our solar system.
 Out of the 202 doublings, 1 to 80, goes from the Planck scale to the atom, and 81 to 160 goes from the atom to the solar system.
 Surmised is that these planckspheres which have a very small mass and charge, and the smallest length and smallest duration, literally fill the universe (See #3).

 That first sphere.
 It is, by definition, the most simple dynamic of the universe.
 Yet, there is nothing simple or singular about it.
 The next sphere comes, and then the next.
 The centerpoints all connect.
 That’s an active equation.
-Stacking beings.
+Stacking has begun.
 More centerpoints connect.
 The first sphere interacts with all other spheres, centerpoint to centerpoints to centerpoints.

 The story is being demonstrated with the dynamic image (above right) whereby geometries are created.
 Vertices or nodes, lines, triangles, tetrahedrons and octahedrons literally tile and tessellate the universe as it emerges.

 Aether.
 Many physicists continue to work to justify the concept of an aether.
-Johannes Kepler, with his work, Harmonices Mundi, now 400 years ago, had a primitive aether using basic geometries.
-Kepler then gave us clues with his study of the packing of cannonballs; and with this image just above.
+Johannes Kepler, with his work, Harmonices Mundi, now over 400 years ago, had a primitive aether using basic geometries.
+Kepler then gave us clues with his study of the stacking of cannonballs; and with this image just above.
 A case could be made for the classic Michelson-Morely 1887 work which looked for a carrier of light waves.
 When brought down to the Planck scale, the dynamics of the first infinitesimal spheres tell a new story and a very different concept of the aether is introduced.

 For an earlier review, go to: https://81018.com/stacking/